CelesteBox/technical-writing-portfolio/pieces/06-release-notes-x-EN.md

 ---

 ### Feedback
-If you encounter issues related to this release or have feedback on the platform, please contact the X Platform support team.
+If you encounter any issues related to this release or have feedback on the platform, please contact the X Platform support team.